livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 ### 4.4 Git Integration and Agile Workflow

-One of Ōtobotto's distinguishing features is its **Git-native integration**.
+One of Otobotto's distinguishing features is its **Git-native integration**.
 Version control is the backbone of modern software collaboration, and we treat it not as an output, but as an integral part of the AI development process.
 Every code artifact that developer agents produce is saved in a Git repository; every change goes through a commit, and potentially a pull request if it's a significant feature.
 This means we get for free the benefits of version history, diff tracking, and branch-based isolation of features.

 #### 4.4.1 Git-Native Approach in Depth

-Unlike existing AI coding systems that either generate code without version control awareness or treat Git as a simple storage mechanism, Ōtobotto deeply integrates Git operations into its development workflow.
+Unlike existing AI coding systems that either generate code without version control awareness or treat Git as a simple storage mechanism, Otobotto deeply integrates Git operations into its development workflow.
 This integration occurs at multiple levels:

 **Specialized Git Agents and Operations:**
 - **Git Repository Manager Agents** maintain repository structure, branch policies, and access controls